AaronFeng753/Waifu2x-Extension/README.md

 Based on `Waifu2x-ncnn-vulkan` (version 20190712) and `Waifu2x-converter` .

-Thanks to waifu2x-ncnn-vulkan, Waifu2x-Extension could use any kind of gpu that support `Vulakn`, even Intel GPU.
+Thanks to waifu2x-ncnn-vulkan, Waifu2x-Extension could use any kind of gpu that support `Vulkan`, even Intel GPU.

 If your gpu doesn't support vulkan, you can use Waifu2x-converter, which is also intergrated into the Waifu2x-Extension.